koldinger/Tardis/README.md

        2: kolding              27a91ab627fde9160594059010b28af47913a2
        3: squeezeboxserver     bde976eaca2a4965395f6df720a9e1469fd553
        4: tardis               50c6a3306126e87c2b8eebcc9bc39a7b1dd7a2
-    Line to edit (S to use all system names, C to use all current names, Q to quit, W to write and quit):
+    Line to edit (S to use all system names, C to use all current names, U to set unknown names, Q to quit, W to write and quit):

 Selecting S will usually upgrade all the names, although if ID's have changed, you may edit individual entries.
+U can be used to set any entries where the System Name is blank.
+You can also select individual entry to edit by entering the Key number.

 If you don't do this, ongoing backups will still work.
 Previous backups will still exist, but may have trouble either recovering the user/group info, or setting it.